cmashamolcm/Java_Learnings/refresher/readme.md

     - From `Java 10`
     - Local variable with type inference.
     - We can declare variables `inside method` with var.
 Not in class etc.
-    - Reason is, local varaibles has life inside a method and type will b eknown anyways.
+    - Reason is, local variables has life inside a method and type will b eknown anyways.
 So, we can infer there.
     - So, var is also ok.
     - Once inferred, we cannot assign `other types`.
 Same type ok.
     - We cannot declare.
 But should be initialized. `var a; not ok`